 In general, a Non-Network Allowable Amount is less than a Network Allowable Amount.
+This means the HDHP will generally pay less toward Non-Network Covered Health Services than Network Covered Health Services.
 If you receive Covered Health Services from a Non-Network Provider, your cost is generally higher because you may be responsible for the amount exceeding the Plan's Allowable Amount.
 (This is referred to as Balance Billing.)
 This may also apply if you receive Covered Health Services at a Network Facility from a Non-Network Provider on a non-emergent basis.
 See Section 3, How the Plan Works, under the heading Accessing Benefits for more information on Balance Billing and when it may apply.